15 Vintage Food Ads Grandma Perused in Her Favorite Magazines

 According to this 1950 ad, smooth or chunky, Peter Pan is the favorite of every kid on the block.
 See how Peter Pan performed in our modern-day peanut butter test.

 When women worked the factory lines at Whitman’s during World War II, they often slipped handwritten notes in the boxes sent to U.S. soldiers.
 Some of the notes resulted in romances and weddings!
+Bring back a taste of the ’40s with a few vintage 1940s recipes.

 Campbell’s Tomato Soup